Yomna141/Image-Processing/README.md

     code .
     ```

+3. Run the program (ctrl + F5)

-3. Upload an image and start experimenting with the available filters.
+4. Upload an image and start experimenting with the available filters.

 ## Filters